-Mobility/Positioning/Transferring: If your loved one is not able to get around to do their errands or go the their appointments alone, you may want to seriously look into getting them a certified aide.
+If your loved one is not able to get around to do their errands or go to their appointments alone, you may want to seriously look into getting them a certified aide.
 If they can’t position themselves additional help at home will surely be required.

 Taking this step can be difficult.
 This burden often falls on the family to recognize the signs that an aging parent might need help with the activities of daily living.
-However, there are home healthcare providers like David York Agency which is licensed by the State of New York Department of Health that can provide caring and attentive aides for your loved one.
-Their high quality home health aides care for your parent or relative making them as comfortable and as healthy as possible.
+However, there are home healthcare agencies like David York Agency that can help.
+They are licensed by the State of New York Department of Health that can provide caring and attentive aides for your loved one.
+Their high-quality home health aides care for your parent or relative making them as comfortable and as healthy as possible.

 David York Agency can help you develop a plan to accommodate changes in your parents’ health.
-Their caring agency helps respect the wishes of your aging parent and fully involves them and the family in how they want to be cared for.
+Their caring agency respects the wishes of your aging parent and fully involves them and the family in how they are cared for.
 This can minimize the anxiety and stress that occurs when quick decisions have to be made.
-Contact us today by visiting www.davidyorkagency.com, follow our Facebook, LinkedIn or Twitter pages or call us at 718.376.7755.
+Contact us today by visiting our website.
+You can also follow our Facebook, LinkedIn or Twitter pages.
+Call us at 877.216.7676.